shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-analytics-report.md

 # Network analytics report

-This report lets you view both buy- and sell-side data for your Network.
+This report lets you view both buy and sell-side data for your Network.
 For more granular analytics on a specific advertiser or publisher, use the **Advertiser Analytics** and
 **Publisher Analytics** reports.

 **Time frame**